Lev Rokhlin

-Lev Yakovlevich Rokhlin (Лев Яковлевич Рохлин; 6 June 1947 – 3 July 1998) was a Kazakh-born Russian lieutenant general and politician who served as a member of the State Duma from 1995 until his 1998 murder.
+Lev Yakovlevich Rokhlin (Лев Яковлевич Рохлин; 6 June 1947 – 3 July 1998) was a Kazakh-born Russian lieutenant general and politician who served as a member of the State Duma from 1995 until his murder in 1998.
 Rokhlin reached the top of the Russian military, quickly rising through the ranks during and after the Soviet–Afghan War.
 After the Soviet Union dissolved, he served as a commander of Russian forces during the First Chechen War.
 Later, he started a political career and became a member of the Russian State Duma and chairman of the State Duma's Defense Committee.

-Early career
+Early life and education

 Lev Rokhlin was the youngest of three children in the family of World War II veteran and dissident Yakov Lvovich Rokhlin.
 In 1948, eight months after the birth of his son, Yakov was arrested and apparently died in a Gulag prison.
 Lev's mother, Ksenia Ivanovna Goncharova, brought up three children alone.

 Ten years later the Rokhlin family moved to Tashkent.
 Rokhlin studied there at school #19 in Old Town.
 After he graduated, he worked at the Tashkent Aviation Production Association, then was drafted into the army.

 In 1970 he graduated from the Tashkent Higher Military Command School with honors, then served in the Group of Soviet Forces in Germany in Wurzen.
 Then he studied at the Frunze Military Academy, and after completing his studies served in the Arctic and in the Leningrad, Turkestan, Transcaucasian Military Districts, as deputy commander of a corps.